Soul: 7 Similar Animated Movies You Must Watch Next

 Directed by Pete Docter and Ronnie del Carmen, ‘Inside Out‘ is about Riley (Kaitlyn Dias), a happy girl who moves to San Francisco, leaving behind her old life in Minnesota.
 Riley’s emotions are turned upside down when Sadness (Phyllis Smith) takes the front wheel and Joy (Amy Poehler) is pushed to the back.

-A substantial portion of the movie happens in Riley’s head, with her emotions colliding against each other in the form of full-fledged debates and discussions.
-‘Soul’ portrays something similar during Joe’s decline into a coma where his soul discovers new avenues guiding the viewers into a different dimension altogether.
+A substantial portion of the movie happens in Riley’s head, with her emotions colliding with each other in the form of full-fledged debates and discussions.
+‘Soul’ portrays something similar during Joe’s decline into a coma, where his soul discovers new avenues guiding the viewers into a different dimension altogether.

 2. Brave (2012)